We continue with this week’s kavannah (intention), which is: Being In The Unknown

-Yesterday we talked about the courage to “hang out” in the unknown.
+In yesterday’s Omer reflection, we talked about the courage to “hang out” in the unknown.
 Today, we share a story about the feelings that can emerge when we inhabit a place of not knowing.
-(To subscribe to Journey of the Soul: http://eepurl.com/SoOWD)

 We were at the very first retreat as part of the 6th cohort of the Rabbinic Leadership Program of the Institute for Jewish Spirituality.
 It was our first session on meditation with our teacher, Rabbi Sheila Peltz Weinberg.
 Her instructions for this first practice session were simple: we were to pay attention to our breath.
 Just notice the breath as we inhaled and as we exhaled.